ietf-wg-cellar/flac-specification/rfc_backmatter.md

 In order to maintain lossless behavior, all arithmetic used in encoding and decoding sample values MUST be done with integer data types to eliminate the possibility of introducing rounding errors associated with floating-point arithmetic.
 Use of floating-point representations in analysis (e.g. finding a good predictor or Rice parameter) is not a concern, as long as the process of using the found predictor and Rice parameter to encode audio samples is implemented with only integer math.

 Furthermore, the possibility of integer overflow can be eliminated by using large enough data types.
 Choosing a 64-bit signed data type for all arithmetic involving sample values would make sure the possibility for overflow is eliminated, but usually smaller data types are chosen for increased performance, especially in embedded devices.
-This section provides guidelines for choosing the right data type in each step of encoding and decoding FLAC files.
+This section provides guidelines for choosing the appropriate data type in each step of encoding and decoding FLAC files.

 ## Determining necessary data type size
 To find the smallest data type size that is guaranteed not to overflow for a certain sequence of arithmetic operations, the combination of values producing the largest possible result should be considered.